khornlund/resume/content/authors/admin/_index.md

 - Visitors
 ---

-Karl Hornlund is a Machine Learning Engineer at the Australian Institute for Machine Learning at The University of Adelaide.
+Karl Hornlund is a Machine Learning Engineer at the Australian Institute for Machine Learning.

 He develops applied machine learning solutions for customers in industry and government, often as part of a multidisciplinary team of researchers and subject matter experts.